opvious/sdk.py/README.md

     },
 )

-# Print the optimal allocation, if any
-if isinstance(response.outcome, opvious.FeasibleOutcome):
-  print(response.outputs.variable("allocation"))
-else:
-  print(f"Problem was {response.status}.") # INFEASIBLE, UNBOUNDED
+print(f"Problem was {response.status}.") # OPTIMAL, INFEASIBLE, ...
+if response.outputs: # Present if the problem was feasible print(response.outputs.variable("allocation"))
 ```